tommyku/blog3/content/special/on-negotiation.md

 of greater value to me (free U-lock).
 The story goes the same for the owner, he traded that second-hand U-lock for cash payment which he obviously values more.

 At the end, everyone was happy.
-By trading we can convert a negative bargaining zone into a positive one with minimal cost.
+By trading, we can convert a negative bargaining zone into a positive one with minimal cost.
 Later we'll see how trading can also maximize the combined benefit for both negotiating parties.